oracle/ojdbc-extensions/ojdbc-provider-hashicorp/README.md

     - The token is then used to retrieve secrets from HCP Vault Secrets API.

 2. **Credentials File Authentication**
-    - Uses a JSON file (`creds-cache.json`) containing authentication credentials (`access_token`, `refresh_token`, and `access_token_expiry`).    - If the access token is expired, it is automatically refreshed using the stored refresh token.
+    - Uses a JSON file (`creds-cache.json`) containing authentication credentials (`access_token`, `refresh_token`, and `access_token_expiry`).
+    - If the access token is expired, it is automatically refreshed using the stored refresh token.
     - If the access token is expired, it is **automatically refreshed** using the stored refresh token.
-    - This method allows authentication **without requiring direct API credentials**.

 The generated token is cached and reused until it expires, minimizing API calls to HCP Vault Secrets.

-Secrets can be retrieved from the following API endpoint:
+Secrets are retrieved from the following API endpoint:
 `https://api.cloud.hashicorp.com/secrets/2023-11-28/organizations/$HCP_ORG_ID/projects/$HCP_PROJECT_ID/apps/$APP_NAME/secrets`

 For more information, visit the official HashiCorp Vault documentation: [HCP Vault Secrets](https://developer.hashicorp.com/hcp/tutorials/get-started-hcp-vault-secrets/hcp-vault-secrets-retrieve-secret).